oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 Transitory work generally points to independent contractor status, but transients can also be employees.

 Conversely, independent contractors can work for long periods.
-This factor does no have a heavy weight.
-Herman v.
-Express Sixty–Minutes Delivery Serv., Inc., 161 F.3d 299, 305 (5th Cir.1998); Avis Rent A Car Sys., Inc. v.
-United States, 503 F.2d 423, 430 (2d Cir.1974).
+This factor does not weigh heavily in determining whether someone is an independant contractor.
+See <a href="https://casetext.com/case/herman-v-express-sixty-minutes-delivery-serv">Herman v.
+Express Sixty–Minutes Delivery Serv., Inc.</a>

 <h4> 7.
 The relationship the parties believed they were creating.</h4>

 The intended relationship can be viewed objectively by looking at the regular practise of the principal and whether or not the principal issued a Form 1099-MISC.
-Or whether the worker requested a W-2 or W-4\.
-Jones v.
-C.I.R., 94 T.C.M.
-(CCH) 230 (Tax 2007).
+Or whether the worker requested a W-2 or W-4.

 The above factors are weighed in a balancing test to see whether the facts show that the worker is an employee or independent contractor for the purpose of self-employment tax.
 If you have any questions about where you stand, contact a tax professional.